sonnyloweus/TitanicDeepLearningNN/README.md

 # TitanicDeepLearningNN
-A tutorial about how to use Keras' Deep Learning NN to solve the Titanic Kaggle Problem
+How to use Keras' Deep Learning NN to solve the Titanic Kaggle Problem

 By Sonny Lowe